larseknu/mobilprogrammering_2023/README.md

-# mobilprogrammering_2023
+# Mobile Programming - 2023
-Examples for the course in mobile programming.
+Examples in Android for the course in mobile programming at Ostfold University College